opcow/e65fe02/README.md

 **An NMOS 6502 emulator in Rust**

-* 0 instructions currently emulated
+* 1 instruction currently emulated